wp-plugins/zotpress/readme.txt

 Plugin Name: Zotpress
 Plugin URI: http://katieseaborn.com/plugins/
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5HQ8FXAXS9MUQ
-Tags: zotero, zotpress, citation manager, citations, citation, cite, citing, bibliography, bibliographies, reference, referencing, references, reference list, reference manager, academic, academia, scholar, scholarly, cv, curriculum vitae, resume
+Tags: zotero, zotpress, citation manager, citations, citation, cite, citing, bibliography, bibliographies, reference, referencing, references, reference list, reference manager, academic, academia, scholar, scholarly, cv, curriculum vitae, resume, publish, publications
 Author URI: http://katieseaborn.com/
 Author: Katie Seaborn
 Requires at least: 3.0.4
-Tested up to: 3.2.1
+Tested up to: 3.5
-Stable tag: 4.5.4
+Stable tag: 5.0
+License: Apache2.0

 Zotpress displays your Zotero citations on Wordpress.

 == Description ==

 [Zotpress](http://katieseaborn.com/plugins/ "Zotpress for WordPress") brings scholarly blogging to WordPress.
-This plugin displays your [Zotero](http://zotero.org/ "Zotero") citations on your Wordpress blog.
-[Zotero](http://zotero.org/ "Zotero") is a community-based cross-platform citation manager that integrates with your browser and word processor.
+This plugin displays your [Zotero](http://zotero.org/ "Zotero") citations on your WordPress blog.
+[Zotero](http://zotero.org/ "Zotero") is a free, cross-platform reference manager that integrates with your browser and word processor.

 = Features =
 * Display your Zotero citations on your blog using in-text citations and bibliographies
 * Display citations, collections, or tags
 * Selective CSS styling via IDs and classes
-* Add both user and group Zotero accounts
+* Supports both user and group Zotero accounts
 * Add thumbnail images to your citations
 * Let visitors download your publications
 * And more!

-Tested in Firefox 5, Safari 5, Chrome 12, IE7 and IE8.
+Compatible with Firefox, Safari, Chrome, IE7, IE8, and IE9.
+Made with jQuery, jQuery UI, and qTip 2.

+Special thanks to Christopher Cheung and Jason S. for their coding support and advice.

 = Requirements =
-jQuery included in your theme, and cUrl [preferably] or file_get_contents enabled on your server.
+jQuery included in your theme (Zotpress will do this for you if it isn't already included), and cUrl (recommended) or file_get_contents enabled on your server.
 Optional, but recommended: OAuth enabled on your server.

 == Installation ==

 1. Upload the folder `zotpress` to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. If your theme doesn't already support jQuery, you'll need to add `<?php wp_enqueue_script("jquery"); ?>` above the `<?php wp_head(); ?>` call in your theme's header template.
 1. Place the `[zotpress]` shortcode in your blog entry or enable the Zotpress sidebar widget.

 = Shortcode =
 You can display your Zotero citations in a number of ways.
-To display a complete list of citations for an account in the default bibliography style (APA), simply use this shortcode:
+To display a list of five citations from the collection with the key "ZKDTKM3X", use this shortcode:

-[zotpress userid="00000"]

-An example of the shortcode using parameters is:

 [zotpress collection="ZKDTKM3X" limit="5"]

-This shortcode will display a list of five citations from the collection with the key "ZKDTKM3X".

 You can also use in-text citations:

-[zotpressInText item="U9Z5JTKC" pages="36-45"]
+[zotpressInText item="{U9Z5JTKC,36-45}"]

-This shortcode will display the following APA-styled in-text citation for the citation with the key "U9Z5JTKC": (Seaborn, 2011, p.
+This shortcode will display the following in-text citation for the citation with the key "U9Z5JTKC": (Seaborn, 2011, p.
 36).
-The full citation will be shown in an auto-generated bibliography placed below the post.
+The full citation can be displayed in an auto-generated bibliography using the [zotpressInTextBib] shortcode.

-Check out the "Help" page on your installation of Zotpress for more information and a full listing of parameters for both shortcodes.
+Check out the "Help" page on your installation of Zotpress for more information and a full listing of parameters for all shortcodes.

 == Frequently Asked Questions ==

-The F.A.Q. can be found on the "Help" page of every Zotpress install.
-If you have a question that isn't answered there, freel free to post a message in the [forums](http://wordpress.org/tags/zotpress "Zotero forums on Wordpress.com").
+The F.A.Q. can be found on the "Help" page of every Zotpress installation.
+If you have a question that isn't answered there, feel free to post a message in the [forums](http://wordpress.org/tags/zotpress "Zotero forums on Wordpress.com").

 == Screenshots ==

-1. Display and filter your Zotero citations by account, collection or tag on the admin page.
-Upload images to citations.
+1. Browse your Zotero citations by account, collection or tag.
+Add custom images to citations.
 Special characters are supported.
-2. Manage both user and group Zotero accounts.
-Easy private key creation using OAuth (as long as your server supports it).
-3. Search for item keys, citation ids and tag names using the convenient "Zotpress Reference" meta box.
+2. Search for items and build bibliography and in-text shortcodes using the "Zotpress Reference" meta box widget.
+3. Display your Zotero items on your blog.
+Write scholarly posts with in-text citations and autogenerated bibliographies.

 == Changelog ==

+= 5.0 =

+* Happy new year!
+Zotpress is now optimized for Wordpress 3.5.
+* Near-complete rewrite of the code for greater loading speeds across the board.
+* Revamped Browse page and Reference Widget with autocomplete and a new shortcode builder.
+* Expanded Zotpress In-Text capabilities, including multiple items and formatting.
+* New shortcode parameters, including ones for filtering and providing RIS links for citing.
+* Greater shortcode flexibility, including support for multiple items and new sort options.
+* Many more additions and bug fixes.
+Explore and enjoy the new Zotpress!

 = 4.5.4 =
 * Fixed "downloadable" bug.